darkarnium/darkarnium.github.io/_posts/2018-12-29-Messing-with-SWD-Part-I.md

 The last clock cycle is being 'ignored' here (hence the `X`), as in this context it would be interpreted as a 'turn round' sequence by the host.
-This will be covered later, but this is why we're only interpreting THREE bits when there are FOUR in the diagram! :)
+This will be covered later, but this is why we're only interpreting THREE bits when there are four in the diagram! :)

 In line with the above diagram, assuming that this was an SWD `ACK` packet being written onto `SWDIO` by the target, a value of `0b001` would be read